 SoftBank Group Corp. has a distinctive approach to the tenure of external directors and external Audit & Supervisory Board members.
 External Director Tadashi Yanai and I have served longer than most directors and members ordinarily do.
 However, given that it takes considerable amount of time to understand the SoftBank Group because of its broad and rapidly-changing businesses base, the long term in office has its merits.
 In addition, the SoftBank Group has wide-ranging and complex businesses that require quick and flexible decision-making by Chairman & CEO Masayoshi Son and other directors of the board.
 Therefore, beyond just logical thinking, it is also necessary to be able to detect problems using intuition born from past experiences both inside and outside the Group.
 Director Tadashi Yanai has made valuable comments about what the strategy of the SoftBank Group should be and his statements which have always come from a constant perspective create healthy tension among directors, including Chairman & CEO Masayoshi Son.

-Enhancing the transparency and fairness of the decision-making process
+transparency and fairness of the decision-making process

 Now that the SoftBank Group's overall profit structure has changed with cash generation capabilities having significantly improved, fewer investment proposals brought by Chairman & CEO Masayoshi Son are rejected at Board meetings solely due to a lack of funds.
 However, the Board still premises discussions regarding investment proposals on the mutual understanding of the SoftBank Group's strategy.